-A. If an employee changes his/her child care provider, he/she must notify the Employer of such by completing appropriate paperwork.
+A. If an employee changes their child care provider, they must notify the Employer of such by completing appropriate paperwork.

-B. If at any time an employee no longer meets the criteria specified in Section 2 of this Article, his/her participation in the Program will cease.
-An employee must notify the Employer when he or she is no longer eligible to participate in the Program.
+B. If at any time an employee no longer meets the criteria specified in Section 2 of this Article, their participation in the Program will cease.
+An employee must notify the Employer when they are no longer eligible to participate in the Program.

 An employee is responsible for determining the income tax consequences of the receipt of the child care subsidy.